-We’ve had houses where there is a forty foot hallway and eleven doors coming off it.
-We’ve got them where they call it a bedroom but there’s no closet and there’s no room to build in a closet.
+We’ve had houses where there is a forty-foot hallway and eleven doors coming off it.
+Where they call it a bedroom but there’s no closet and there’s no room to build in a closet.
 We’ve got them with kitchens in the lower level.

 So, the first thing if you want to keep a tenant 20 years is buy the right house because if you buy the wrong house, you’re gonna have trouble renting it.

 Then, when you turn around getting ready to sell it, you’re gonna have trouble selling it because you’ve got the oddball.

 And if for some reason you find a tenant to move into that kind of house, they won’t renew the lease because mom is complaining about walking up the long stairway to get to the main level of the house.

 Another big consideration that most of us know instinctively is that the school system matters.

 If you have a house that’s identical to the one down the street but the other house is in the good school system, you’ll never get the same rent they’re asking.

 You’ll end up accepting discounted rent because it’s in the wrong school system.”